From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Numerical experiments

-We compare the COS method with a Monte Carlo (MC) simulation to obtain the price of a cash-or-nothing put option in the BS model, which is equal to the CDF of the normal distribution evaluated at $\log(\boldsymbol{K})$; hence, reference values can be obtained in closed form.
+We compare the classical COS-i and the damped COS-iv methods with a Monte Carlo (MC) simulation in the VG and BS models to obtain the price of a digital cash-or-nothing put option or the price of an unweighted arithmetic basket put option.
+According to Example \ref{exa:(Various-other-European}, the digital cash-or-nothing put option can also be interpreted as a CDF.

 The computational complexity of a MC simulation with $U\in\mathbb{N}$ runs scales like $O(U)$.
-We estimate $U$ by the central limit theorem using a statistical error of $0.99$.
-The COS method consists of $d$-nested sums.
-According to Equation (\ref{eq:ck}), the computational complexity of the COS method scales like $O\left(\prod_{h=1}^{d}\{N_{h}\}\right)$.
+The classical COS-i and damped COS-iv methods consist of $d$-nested sums.
+According to Equation (\ref{eq:ck}), the computational complexity of the COS-i and COS-iv methods scale like $O\left(\prod_{h=1}^{d}\{N_{h}\}\right)$.
 A MC simulation converges relatively slowly, but it scarcely depends on the dimension.
-On the other hand, the complexity of the COS method grows exponentially in the dimension; however, the COS method also converges exponentially for the BS model.
-The choice between MC and the COS method depends both on the dimension and on the error tolerance $\varepsilon$: the higher $d$ the better MC compares to the COS method, but the smaller $\varepsilon$, the faster the COS method performs.
+On the other hand, the complexity of the COS-i and COS-iv methods grows exponentially in the dimension; however, the COS-i and COS-iv methods also converge exponentially for the multivariate normal distribution.
+The choice between MC and the COS method depends both on the dimension and on the error tolerance $\varepsilon$: the higher $d$, the better MC compares to the COS method, but the smaller $\varepsilon$, the faster the COS method performs.

+In Table \ref{tab:=000020COS=000020-=000020MC=000020-=000020BS} (Table \ref{tab:=000020COS=000020-=000020MC=000020-=000020VG}), we price these two options in $d\in\{2,4\}$ dimensions in the BS model (VG model).
+We observe that the classical COS-i and the damped COS-iv methods in $d=2$ dimensions are significantly faster than MC, approximately by a factor between $500$ and $5000$.
+In $d=4$ dimensions, the COS-i method outperforms MC but the damped COS-iv method is slower than a MC simulation.
+The standard deviation of a single Monte Carlo run decreases in the examples discussed in Tables \ref{tab:=000020COS=000020-=000020MC=000020-=000020BS} and \ref{tab:=000020COS=000020-=000020MC=000020-=000020VG} with increasing dimension, which explains why the CPU time of the Monte Carlo method decreases as the dimension increases.